Krysti's Music Studio

 The first time Amy sang in public was at her elementary school talent show when she was in Kindergarten.
 Even though she tripped and fell down the steps on her way off stage she never looked back and took every opportunity to grow as a singer and musician.
 She graduated from Sacramento State with a BA in Music with an emphasis in Vocal Performance in 2008.
 She has been the worship leader and music coordinator at her church from 2007-2014.
 She has made two albums, one a cover of worship songs, the other is made up of her own original worship songs.
 She was also a featured soloist on a Sac State jazz ensemble album.
 She started taking on students in 2009 and finds so much delight in encouraging the sound that lives inside each person.
 She recently relocated from California to Bluffton, Ohio and loves this warm community that she now gets to call home.

-Jen Burkholder, piano
+Jen Burkholder, piano, voice

 Picture